-Decluttering is having a moment—a very long moment.
-And a lot of people truly enjoy the tasks of sorting, streamlining, and organizing everything they own.
-But, for others, the whole process is boring, time-consuming, and just generally unappealing.
-Sure, you want to have a clean home and cut down on the amount of useless stuff you own.
-(Or maybe you don’t care, but you live with someone who does.)
+It takes time to get rid of clutter.
+A lot of people truly enjoy the tasks of sorting, streamlining and organizing everything they own.
+But, for others, the whole process is boring and just generally unappealing.
+Sure, you want to have a clean home and cut down on the amount of useless stuff you own (or maybe you don’t care, but you live with someone who does).
 However, you don’t necessarily want to spend a whole weekend separating your wardrobe into piles or color coordinating your pantry.

-1. Tackle the Clutter in the Worst Spot First
+1. Get Rid of Clutter in the Worst Spot First

 Concentrating on this one spot, first throw away any trash.
 Then return any items that “live” elsewhere to their proper home.
 Finally, straighten up what’s left.
 If it still looks messy, consider the possibility that some of the stuff on the counter doesn’t actually need to be there.